nmlpsousa/payments-engine/README.md

 Standard transactions (deposits and withdrawals) are idempotent based on transaction ID.
 If the same deposit or withdrawal transaction ID appears multiple times in the file, only the first occurrence will be processed while subsequent duplicates are ignored.
-This approach enables safe retries without risking duplicate side-effects or double-processing of funds.
+This approach enables safe retries without risking duplicate side effects or double-processing of funds.

 ### Type Safety

-Used newtypes for increased type safety:
+Used newtypes for increased type safety and clarity.

+This way instead of passing `u16`, `u32` and `Decimal` around, it is clear when a function expects a u16 that represents a
+ClientId, for instance.

 * `ClientId(u16)`
 * `TransactionId(u32)`
 * `Amount(Decimal)`
+    * Guaranteed to be a positive `Decimal`

+## AI Policy

+Used ChatGPT for general questions, and for help on how to use some functionality of crates such as `serde` and `rust_decimal`.

+Example prompts:

+* What is the best way to serialize a `Decimal` from the `rust_decimal` crate with precision 4, using `serde`?
+* In the context of a payments engine, should disputes be allowed on the same transaction multiple times?
+* What are the pros and cons between implementing newtypes vs type aliases?